ESSAY Alistair Rider

 When she uses symmetry in her relief sculptures she is not invoking idealized, otherworldly values.
 She is addressing our tangible experiences of actual topographies, and the sublime joys that we encounter when immersed in the wind and the weather.
 Vissers lives and works in Sint-Oedenrode in the Netherlands.

-Dr. Alistair Rider, art historian, University of St. Andrews UK, 2015
+Dr. Alistair Rider is an art historian at the University of St. Andrews UK, 2015